hypre-space/hypre/src/docs/usr-manual/solvers-boomeramg.rst

 strong threshold, which can be set using the function ``HYPRE_BoomerAMGSetStrongThreshold``.
 The default value is 0.25, which appears to be a good choice for diffusion problems.
 The choice of the strength threshold is problem dependent.
-For example, for elasticity problems often a larger strength threshold is required.
+For example, elasticity problems often require a larger strength threshold.